Richard “Kid” Strange, is a writer, actor, musician, adventurer, and was the founder and front man of seminal ArtPunk band Doctors of Madness.

-In 2009 he was part of Jarvis Cocker’s Meltdown Festival, and last year performed with the producer/arranger Hal Wilner in Brooklyn and at The Barbican, alongside such luminaries as David Byrne, Steve Buscemi, Shane McGowan and Suzanne Vega.
+In 2009 he was part of Jarvis Cocker’s Meltdown Festival, at the RFH, in an evening of songs from Walt Disney movies, and in 2010 performed with the producer/arranger Hal Wilner in Brooklyn and at The Barbican, alongside such luminaries as David Byrne, Tim Robbins, Steve Buscemi, Shane McGowan and Suzanne Vega.

 Richard’s memoir “Strange- Punks and Drunks and Flicks and Kicks”, was published to critical acclaim by Andre Deutsch in 2005.